 - GTM repeatability validation models

-We’re not sharing the session details here, but if you want to learn the frameworks behind these mindset shifts, request a tryout session.
+If you want the frameworks behind these mindset shifts, request a tryout session.

 - Building systems to measure perceived progress and actual advancement